elixirschool/elixirschool/lessons/en/basics/basics.md

 31
 ```

+**Tip**: You can use underscores in large numbers to improve readability, as shown with `1_000_000` above.

 ### Floats

-In Elixir, floating point numbers require a decimal after at least one digit; they have 64-bit double precision and support `e` for exponent values:
+Floating point numbers in Elixir require a decimal point after at least one digit.
+They have 64-bit double precision and support scientific notation:

 ```elixir
 iex> 3.14